labiraus/k8s-quickstart/README.md

 * spec.rules.http.paths.path: matches inbound paths depending on pathType
 * spec.rules.http.pths.backend.service.name: Name of the service

-## hello.Dockerfile
+### user/dockerfile

-This file provides instructions to Docker on how to build the Go code's scratch container.
+This file provides instructions to Docker on how to build the Go code's scratch container and will only need changing to add in local dependencies.

 It works by: